Does Tone Change the Answer? Evaluating Prompt Politeness Effects on Modern LLMs: GPT, Gemini, and LLaMA: Experiments

 \subsection{Experiment set-up}

+Each question was evaluated under three tonal variants (Neutral, Very Polite, and Very Rude) for all models.
+GPT-4o mini was accessed through the OpenAI API using the OpenAI Python library (\texttt{openai.AsyncOpenAI}) with model name \texttt{gpt-4o-mini}.
+Llama-4-Scout was queried via Together AI using the same library (\texttt{openai.AsyncOpenAI}).
+The API endpoint was set to \url{https://api.together.xyz/v1}, and the model name was \texttt{meta-llama/Llama-4-Scout-17B-16E-Instruct}.
+Gemini~2.0~Flash was accessed through the \texttt{google.generativeai} library with model name \texttt{models/gemini-2.0-flash}.

-We prompted each question to every LLM under each of the three tonal variants (Neutral, Very Friendly, Very Rude).
-This process was repeated ten times to reduce the effects of stochastic variation in model outputs.
-For each model and each tone condition, we computed Accuracy, defined as the proportion of correctly answered questions, averaged across the ten runs for all questions within each task.
+Each prompt was evaluated over 10 independent runs to mitigate potential stochastic variation in model responses.
+For each model and each tone condition, we computed Accuracy, defined as the proportion of correctly answered questions, averaged across the 10 runs for all questions within each task.
 We then compared performance differences across tones and across models using Accuracy as the primary evaluation metric, accompanied by 95\% confidence interval estimates to quantify uncertainty \cite{vv7}.